 - Certain codes of behavior are expected and enforced in the training of health care professionals: - Patients, peers, attending providers, residents, and all staff are to be treated in a professional and courteous manner.
-All attending providers and residents must be addressed as Doctor and their last name. - The attending provider has the final say in patient care.
-Any disagreements must be discussed in private with the attending provider. - Ask patients whether they want to be addressed on a first- or last-name basis. - Students are expected to comply with OSHA standards. - Students are to comply with HIPAA regulations.
+All attending providers and residents must be addressed as "Doctor" and their last name. - The attending provider has the final say in patient care.
+Any disagreements must be discussed in private with the attending provider.
+The attending provider has the authority to suspend patient care and/or the student's involvement in patient care. - Students cannot refuse to assist and/or administer patient care. - Ask patients whether they want to be addressed on a first- or last-name basis. - Students are expected to comply with OSHA standards.

+• Students are to comply with HIPAA regulations.
 Students are not allowed to remove any portion of patient charts from any clinical training site.
-Students should not leave charts or patient notes in the room with the patient or others.
-Taking any portion of a patient's chart out of the clinic is a HIPAA violation, and the students will be subject to suspension and possible expulsion.
+Students should not leave charts or patient notes in the room with the patient or others

+Taking any portion of a patient's chart out of the clinic is a HIPAA violation, and the students will be subject to failure of the clerkship, suspension, and possible expulsion.
 Additionally, students are to review only those patient charts to which they are assigned.
-Reviewing patient charts that are not assigned to the student clinician is a serious HIPAA violation and the student will be subject to suspension and possible expulsion.
+Reviewing patient charts that are not assigned to the student clinician is a serious HIPAA violation and the student will be subject to failure of the clerkship, suspension, and possible expulsion.
 If a student is an established patient at a respective clinic site, they must not edit, merge, delete, etc. their patient record.
 Students may only access their medical records through approved means established for patients.
-Not complying with the above stated measures could lead to suspension and possible expulsion
+Not complying with the above stated measures could lead to failure of the clerkship, suspension, and possible expulsion

-- Students are not permitted in the work areas of patient services, lab, or the Medicinary unless they have received permission. - Students are not to remain at the Sonoran University Medical Center, Neil Riordan Center for Regenerative Medicine or any clinical training site after being excused by the attending provider unless studying cases or utilizing computers for patient care.
-Students must exit the clinical training site when prompted by any staff or faculty. - Unprofessional conduct will result in disciplinary action. - All students are subject to random drug testing - (h) Code of Conduct Violations Students are subject to disciplinary action for the following reasons, but not limited to: - Acting without permission from the attending provider on issues of patient care. - Unsatisfactory clinical evaluations. - Unprofessional conduct as defined by the Arizona Revised Statutes and/or in the College Catalog and/or as stated below: - 1.
+- Students are not permitted in the work areas of patient services, lab, or the Medicinary unless they have received permission. - Students are not to remain at the Sonoran University Medical Center, Neil Riordan Center for Regenerative Medicine, or any clinical training site after being excused by the attending provider unless studying cases or utilizing computers for patient care.
+Students must exit the clinical training site when prompted by any staff or faculty. - Unprofessional conduct will result in disciplinary action. - All students are subject to random drug testing. - (h) Code of Conduct Violations

+Students are subject to disciplinary action, including immediate failure of the clerkship, for the following reasons, including but not limited to:

+- Acting without permission from the attending provider on issues of patient care. - Lying and/or being untruthful to an attending physician or resident physician. - Unsatisfactory clinical evaluations. - Unprofessional conduct as defined by the Arizona Revised Statutes and/or in the College Catalog and/or as stated below: - 1.
 Sexual misconduct - 2.
 Inappropriate remarks - 3.
-Inappropriate or inadequate patient draping - 4.
-Breaking patient confidentiality - 5.
-Violations of Health Insurance Portability and Accountability Act (HIPAA) - Violations of Occupational Safety Health Act (OSHA) - 7.
+Inappropriate or inadequate patient draping

+- 4. Breaking patient confidentiality - 5.
+Violations of Health Insurance Portability and Accountability Act (HIPAA) - 6.
+Violations of Occupational Safety Health Act (OSHA) - 7.
 Practicing medicine without a license.